-Why Is A Marathon 26.2 Miles Long?
-History Of Marathon Distance
+Why Is a Marathon 26.2 Miles?
+The History Explained

 Not exactly a common distance, is it?

-The story of the marathon length is one that takes place over millennia and is influenced by three major events – starting in ancient Greece and finishing in front of Queen Alexandra in 1908.
+The story of the marathon’s length spans millennia and is shaped by three major events, beginning in ancient Greece and culminating in 1908, when it was held in front of Queen Alexandra.

 Event #1: The Battle of Marathon